 We have not generated significant revenues and have incurred significant operating losses since our inception.
-To date, our limited revenues and other income have been derived primarily from payments under our exclusive license and collaboration agreement with PharmaEngine and research tax credits.
-We have not generated revenues to date from product sales or royalties, and we do not expect to generate significant revenues from product sales or royalties unless and until our product candidates are successfully commercialized following regulatory approval.
-We incurred net losses of €20.6 million for the six months ended June 30, 2020 and €50.9 million for the year ended December 31, 2019.
+To date, our revenues and other income have been derived primarily from payments under our exclusive license and collaboration agreement and research tax credits.
+We have not generated significant revenues to date from product sales or royalties, and we do not expect to generate significant revenues from product sales or royalties unless and until our product candidates are approved for marketing and successfully commercialized.
+We incurred net losses of €30.3 million for the year ended December 31, 2018.
 The amount of our future net losses will depend, in part, on the amount of our future operating expenses and the pace at which they are incurred and our ability to obtain funding through our commercialization activities, through equity or debt financings or through research grants or collaborative partnerships.
-As of the date of this prospectus, our losses are primarily attributable to expenditures committed to developing our nanotechnology and our clinical and preclinical programs.
+To date, our losses are primarily attributable to expenditures committed to developing our nanotechnology and our clinical and preclinical programs.
 We expect to continue to incur significant expenses and losses for the foreseeable future.
 We anticipate that such expenses and capital requirements will increase substantially as we:

-- Continue our preclinical and clinical programs currently in progress; - expand the scope of our current clinical trials and commence new clinical trials to research new oncological applications for our nanotechnology; - expand our manufacturing capabilities for the production of our product candidates and maintain compliance with applicable manufacturing regulatory requirements; - seek regulatory and marketing approvals, or initiate the necessary conformity assessment procedures, as applicable, for our product candidates that successfully complete clinical trials;
+- continue our preclinical and clinical programs currently in progress; - expand the scope of our current clinical trials and commence new clinical trials to research new oncological applications for our nanotechnology; - expand our manufacturing capabilities for the production of our product candidates and maintain compliance with applicable manufacturing regulatory requirements; - seek regulatory and marketing approvals, or initiate the necessary conformity assessment procedures, as applicable, for our product candidates that successfully complete clinical trials;

-- establish a sales, marketing and distribution infrastructure to commercialize any products for which we may successfully complete applicable pre-marketing regulatory requirements; - advance our research and development efforts, which may include the acquisition of new technologies, products or licenses: - ☐ maintain, protect and expand our intellectual property portfolio; - attract new and retain existing skilled personnel; and - ☐ incur legal, accounting and other expenses as a U.S. public company.
+- establish a sales, marketing and distribution infrastructure to commercialize any products for which we may successfully complete applicable pre-marketing regulatory requirements; - advance our research and development efforts, which may include the acquisition of new technologies, products or licenses; - maintain, protect and expand our intellectual property portfolio; - attract new and retain existing skilled personnel; and - incur legal, accounting and other expenses as a U.S. public company.

-The net losses we incur may fluctuate significantly from year-to-year such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
+The net losses we incur may fluctuate significantly from year-to-year and quarter-to-quarter, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 In any particular period or periods, our operating results could be below the expectations of securities analysts or investors, which could cause the price of our ordinary shares and ADSs to decline.